kevinejohn/PirateBayRuby/README.md

 # PirateBayRuby

-Quick CLI to search and download from the pirate bay
+Quick CLI to search and download magnet links from the pirate bay

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'pirate_bay_ruby'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install pirate_bay_ruby